• Christmas Recipes

 • Candy Melts- Use different colors for different designs!

-• Clear Plastic Baggies to wrap them in if giving as gifts
+• Clear Plastic Treat Bag to wrap them in if giving as gifts.

-In my last hot cocoa bomb post, I used silicone molds.
-The worked fine but did have a learning curve that I did not enjoy.
+In my last hot cocoa bomb recipe, I used silicone molds.
+They worked fine, but did have quite a learning curve that I did not enjoy.

 When I first used my 3-Piece Molds- WOW!
 It was so easy and produced way more consistently good set pieces of chocolate.